 Is BCI Minerals Limited Growing?

-Overall this is a positive result for shareholders, showing that the company has improved in recent years.
+This demonstrates that the company has been improving recently.
+A good result.
 The combination of strong revenue growth with medium-term earnings per share improvement certainly points to the kind of growth I like to see.
 You might want to check this free visual report on analyst forecasts for future earnings.

 Has BCI Minerals Limited Been A Good Investment?